all-out/guides/_guides/applying.md

 Assuming the following scheme is followed:

 * 2 shares for finding the target
-* 1 assisting with scouting and hole control
+* 1 share for assisting with scouting and hole control
 * 1 share per day participating in shooting structures
 * 1 share for helping sort loot